*Warning Major Spoilers Ahead. If you have not read Mimi of the Nowhere you should do so before reading this chapter. *

 She closed her eyes and pressed into the pimp’s mind once more.
 She made herself look crazed and unpredictable.
 Considering her tattered garments, it wasn’t a stretch.
 Sure, her sisters had offered her new clothes, but she always ripped them, always made them look worn and dirty.
 She was on the streets for a reason, and clean clothes made you stand out.

-“You can… you can have her man.
+“You can… you can have her, man.
 Just leave me the hell alone.”
-The pimp crawled to his feet, still a clumsy crustacean, stood, turn and bolted.
+The pimp crawled to his feet, still a clumsy crustacean, stood, turned, and bolted.
 He risked one last glance backward before he rounded the corner out of the alley.